Workflow

 🤝 Coordinator

-• Surveys (Student): Announcing Course Process, Advisor Satisfaction, Student Satisfaction, International Student surveys.
+• Surveys (Student - Post-Test): Announcing Course Process (Post-Test), Advisor Satisfaction, Student Satisfaction, International Student surveys.

 • Survey (Staff): Announcing the Academic Staff Survey, tracking participation.